21,000 square foot wall (1,970 square meter) installs in just 12 days

 To create a foundation for the retaining walls, Engineers Construction designed and excavated the ledge to reshape it using mechanical devices and blasting.
 Then, they installed rock anchors into a 700 cubic foot (20 cubic meter) concrete leveling pad.
 The rock anchors extended 6 feet (1.8 meters) into the ground at intervals of twelve inches (304.8 millimeters) for the entire length of both walls.
 Since the leveling pad had to follow the contour of the land, several "steps" were required.
 "The steps were challenging based on the way the Redi-Rock went together.
 We had to really be careful where we located the steps so that they coincided with the dimensions of the blocks," French said.

-French specified 16,000 yards (14.6 kilometers) of 1.5 inch (38 millimeters) crushed stone to backfill behind the walls.
+French specified 16,000 cubic yards (12232 cubic meters) of 1.5 inch (38 millimeters) crushed stone to backfill behind the walls.
 Using crushed stone expedited installation because it required less compaction than gravel and also provided additional drainage.
-Reinforcing the walls required 5500 square yards (4600 square meters) of SF 80 geogrid and 6500 square yards (5435 square meters) of SF 110 geogrid.
+Reinforcing the walls required 5500 square yards (4600 square meters) of SF 80 geogrid and 6500 square yards (510 square meters) of geogrid.

 "Once we got started, we were installing 10-12 loads a day," French explained.
-That equals roughly 325 Redi-Rock blocks, or 1,900 square feet (176.5 square meters) of walls installed every day for 12 days.
+That equals roughly 325 Limestone texture Redi-Rock blocks, or 1,900 square feet (177 square meters) of walls installed every day for 12 days.
 From a production and delivery standpoint, Redi-Rock Walls of New England did an outstanding job of coordinating efforts to meet the needs of this challenging project.

 This project received a "Rocky Award" for Commercial Project of the Year in 2010.